The secondary PGCE (QTS) programme with QTS is comprised of three modules.

 - Studies and Professional Issues in Education (SPIRE)

-This programme offers a balance of theory and practice giving a thorough grounding in all aspects of the National Curriculum for English, including post-16 teaching.
-You will learn how to make use of a wide range of teaching approaches through practical workshop sessions and seminars with trained professionals, and also through your direct involvement with English departments in culturally diverse secondary schools.
+This programme offers a balance of theory and practice giving a thorough grounding in all aspects of the teaching of English.
+You will learn how to make use of a wide range of teaching approaches through practical workshop sessions and seminars and through direct involvement with English departments in culturally diverse secondary schools.
 By the time you are awarded QTS, you’ll have developed the knowledge, skills and understanding needed to become a responsible professional who can make positive and informed contributions to education both in the classroom and beyond.

 You’ll spend a minimum of 120 days in school.
 Divided into two block school experiences allowing you to develop a broad understanding of the role of the teacher in contrasting settings.
 You will also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars which are designed to support you in developing a strong and confident knowledge of your subject area.

-The programme is taught and assessed at masters level.
-In addition to a recommendation for QTS, if you pass all academic elements of the programme, you will also leave with 60 masters level credits, equivalent to one third of a masters degree.
+The programme is taught and assessed at master’s level.
+In addition to a recommendation for QTS, if you pass all academic elements of the programme, you will also leave with 60 master’s level credits, equivalent to one third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.